mizusato/KumaChan/README.md

 KumaChan (ja. くまちゃん) is an experimental programming language, and is still under development.

 ## Yet Another Programming Language?

 I have been using JavaScript for several years and can't tolerate the BAD DESIGN of it anymore, so I created a new language.

 However, the new language does NOT intend to be a substitution of JavaScript.
 It's designed for GUI (aka. client-side) programming only, and does NOT intend to be used on server-side.
+Its design focuses more on abstraction ability rather than performance.

+For more details, see [documentation](https://mizusato.gitbook.io/kumachan-documentation/).

 ## Development Progress